Nivalyx/osu-wiki/wiki/Performance_points/Performance_points_commitee/en.md

 # Performance Points Committee

-The **Performance Points Committee** is a panel consisting of well-versed members of the development community whose main goal is to ensure that changes in [performance points](/wiki/Beatmap) calculation could be facilitated, reviewed, and pushed out to the public in a fast and steady flow.
+The **Performance Points Committee** is a panel consisting of well-versed members of the development community whose main goal is to ensure that changes in the [performance points](/wiki/Beatmap) calculation algorithm could be facilitated, reviewed, and made effective in a fast and steady flow.

+The panel was first announced to the public through the [November 2021 Performance Points & Star Rating Updates newspost](https://osu.ppy.sh/home/news/2021-11-09-performance-points-star-rating-updates).

 ## Members